All About Emotional, Sexual, Physical, And Platonic Intimacy

 - Find a subject the two of you are passionate about and have a good conversation about it.
 If you can't think of anything, maybe introduce each other to your hobbies, which can lead to a good conversation.

-If you're religious and go to church, you may be spiritually intimate with your churchgoers.
-You will feel a bond as you worship your God and feel good singing songs of praise and preaching to the choir.
+If you're religious and are fond of going to church, you could be spiritually intimate with your fellow church members.
+You will feel a connection with a higher power as you sing songs of praise as a group or a choir.
 However, you don't necessarily have to be religious to feel spiritual intimacy.
 The experience must be awe-inspiring.
-For example, if you hike to a mountaintop and see the world with someone, this can be a spiritually intimate experience for the two of you.
+For instance, if you go hiking to the mountains and explore the world with someone, this can very well be a spiritually intimate event for both of you.